ddev/ddev/docs/content/users/install/docker-installation.md

 ## Testing and Troubleshooting Your Docker Installation

-Docker needs to be able to do a few things for ddev to work:
+Docker needs to be able to do a few things for DDEV to work:

 * Mount the project code directory from the host into the container; the project code directory is usually somewhere in a subdirectory of your home directory.
 * Access TCP ports on the host to serve HTTP and HTTPS.
 These are ports 80 and 443 by default, but they can be changed on a per-project basis.